taataa/tapspace/docs/api.md

 Return the container HTMLElement of this view.

-#### #getSpaceNodeByElementId(id)
+#### #getAbstractNodeByElementId(id)

-Return the SpaceNode that is represented by HTMLElement having the given id attribute.
+Return the AbstractNode that is represented by HTMLElement having the given id attribute.

-Return null if SpaceNode not found.
+Return null if AbstractNode not found.

 ## taaspace.Space()

-Is an Emitter, SpaceNode, and SpacePlane.
+Is an Emitter, AbstractNode, and AbstractPlane.

-Cannot have a parent SpaceNode.
+Cannot have a parent AbstractNode.

 ## taaspace.SpaceHTML(parent, html)

-Is an Emitter, SpaceNode, SpacePlane, SpaceTransformer, and SpaceRectangle.
+Is an Emitter, AbstractNode, AbstractPlane, SpaceTransformer, and AbstractRectangle.

 #### #getHTML()